 7. Holly Water

 The Bridge of Lions is a great spot to get a picturesque view of our brilliantly lit city, but even better is the view from the water.
-The Nights of Lights Water Tour operates from November 22nd—January 31st and leaves from the Vilano Beach Pier with Jax Water Tours.
+The Nights of Lights Water Tour operates from November 17th—February 3rd and leaves from Camachee Cove with Florida Water Tours.
 This offers guests a tour of the city's lights without all of the landlubber gridlock.
 You can even enjoy the lights dressed as a pirate.
 You'll have to provide your own pirate attire, but what could be a more definitive St. Augustine holiday experience than dressing up like a pirate and taking in the pretty lights from a boat?
 Combining this with any of my other suggestions would be a sufficient answer, actually.
 Oh, and don't forget your sweater.

 8. Menorcan Christmas – It's all Greek to Me